SajinaPK/AWS_Learning/Solution_Architect/21_Monitoring_And_Audit/CloudTrail.md

   - If a resource is deleted in AWS, investigate CoudTrail first.  (it will have the API call details)

   ![Alt text](images/CloudTrail.png)
-  (All the actions of SDK, ClI etc will be in CloudTrail.
-We can inspect and Audit it) (If you want the events to be there for more than 90 days then send them to CloudWatch logs or to S3.)
+  (All the actions of SDK, CLI etc will be in CloudTrail.
+We can inspect and Audit it)
+  (If you want the events to be there for more than 90 days then send them to CloudWatch logs or to S3.)

 - **CloudTrail Events**